AnishSalvi/MachineLearningProjects/Coding_Questions/ReadMe.md

 # Helpful Scripts to Know for Coding Interviews
-These functions do not require any built in libraries like sklearn.
+Some of these functions do not require any built in libraries like sklearn.

 **KMeans:** A KMeans implementation for unsupervised clustering.

+**Landmark_Registration:** An implementation of image transformation via least squares and gradient descent.

 **KNN:** A K Nearest Neighbor implementation for supervised learning classification.